slhck/ffmpeg-debug-qp/README.md

 You need Python 3 and the `ffmpeg_debug_qp` binary, which you have to build yourself.

-For Windows, you can use the pre-built binary for the master branch, which can be found here: https://ci.appveyor.com/api/projects/slhck/ffmpeg-debug-qp/artifacts/build.zip)
+For Windows, you can use the pre-built binary for the master branch, which can be found here: https://ci.appveyor.com/api/projects/slhck/ffmpeg-debug-qp/artifacts/build.zip).
+Also download the DLL files from `build/dll.zip` and unzip them.

 ## UNIX platform